airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/source-acceptance-tests.md

 ## Test Discovery

-Verifies when a discover operation is run on the connector using the given config file, a valid catalog is output by the connector.
+Verifies when a discover operation is run on the connector using the given config file, a valid catalog is produced by the connector.
 | Input |  Type| Default | Note |
 |--|--|--|--|
 | `config_path` | string | `secrets/config.json` |Path to a JSON object representing a valid connector configuration|